InternationallyLate/InternationallyLate/README.md

 ### Starting a New Conversation

+Go to the `api_stuff` directory.
 Execute the following command to start a new interaction with LLM:

 ```bash
 python fn.py --file ./../prob_model/data.json --string "Your initial question to LLM?"